 The inventor of the Web, Tim Berners-Lee came out with a revision of his original vision of the Web when he started writing about the Semantic Web.
 He published an article in Scientific American about The Semantic Web, which is recommended reading.

-Search on the Web has been evolving to focus more on showing results that finds things, instead of strings, or matching keywords within queries to keywords on documents on the web.
+Search on the Web has been evolving to focus more on showing results that find things, instead of strings, or matching keywords within queries to keywords on documents on the web.
 We are in a age of semantic search.

 This is seen in Google’s original fact repository, followed by their knowledge graph, and Microsoft’s concept graph.
 Google, Bing, Yahoo, and Yandex all are followers of schema.org structured data markup, and it can be used to show rich results in search results.